mindkin/hourfleet/docs/howitworks.md

 This app has to look and feel like your business, and has to integrate seemlessly with your existing website.

 As a tenant on the Hourfleet platform, we give you your own branded app that will look and feel like your website and landing pages, and the app manages the seemless navigation between them so that your users feel comfortable moving around from your existing website into and out of the app depending on what they are doing at any one time.
 To your users the experience will be seemless.
-However, to the observant types, in actual fact, the Hourfleet web app will be hosted for you at a different URL thatn your website, at: https://<yourcompanyname>.hourfleet.com
+However, to the observant types, in actual fact, the Hourfleet web app will be hosted for you at a different URL than your website, at: https://<yourcompanyname>.hourfleet.com

-<<diagram of websites and relationship between them>>
+<<screenshot of both websites side-by-side illustrating navigation links between them>>

 ### Table of Contents